Eli460/Eli460/README.md

 My Name is Elisha White

 🖼 Here's a little about me
-- 💻 I’m currently working on getting my degree in information systems and technology
+- 💻 I’m currently working on getting my degree in computer programming
 - 🎮 I like working on and fixing different devices
 - 👨🏾‍🍳 I currently work at a restaurant
 - ⚡ Fun fact: I love basketball